 I Left My Heart at the Hyatt Regency

-Our columnist goes to San Francisco, rides a glass elevator, and experiences a design epiphany at the Hyatt Regency's atrium lobby.
+Our columnist went to San Francisco, rode a glass elevator, and experienced a design epiphany.

 What I remember is this: in the summer of 1976, perhaps as an attempt to escape the bicentennial celebration, some friends and I drove to San Francisco for an adventure.
 Aimless, disheveled, and broke, we meandered from Fisherman’s Wharf up the Embarcadero and drifted into the lobby of the Hyatt Regency Hotel, completed some three years earlier.
 I was amazed by what I saw: the 17-story atrium angled in such a way that it appeared to defy gravity, the capsule-shaped glass elevators zipping up and down an off-center core, and the zero-edge fountain—water as smooth as glass—surrounding a giant sculpture that looked like the Woolmark label.

 At that point I had no language to describe the experience.
 I didn’t associate this place with the important Modernist buildings with which I was most familiar: the Guggenheim and Whitney museums.
 And I certainly didn’t make a connection between the concrete structure of this spectacular building and the prosaic poured-concrete campus of the college that I attended.
 All of my available metaphors—at age 18—were either drug-related or M. C. Escher-dependent.
 But in retrospect I think of this moment as my first conscious embrace of Modern architecture.